hdcola/MTLove/docs/api.md

 - `description`: Scenario description
 - `totalWin`: Total win of current scenarios from all users
 - `totalLost`: Total lost of current scenarios from all users
+- `createdAt`: Time Stamp of the creation
+- `author`: Object contains author's information
+  - `id`: A unique identifier of the author
+  - `username`: The name of the author
+  - `email`: The email of the author

 ---